-Every Sunday at 10:30 AM.
+Baptism is given every Saturday and Sunday before Mass.
 Parents should make arrangements in advance by calling the Rectory.
-Baptism instructions for parents and godparents are the second Thursday night of each month at 7 PM in the Convent.
+Baptism instructions for parents and godparents the second Thursday night of each month at 7 PM in the Convent.

 Please call the Rectory if someone is gravely ill and would like to receive the sacrament of the sick or in the case of an emergency call day or night.